K. S. Ashwath

-Karaganahalli Subbaraya Ashwathanarayana (25 March 1925 – 18 January 2010) was an Indian veteran actor who appeared in Kannada films.
+Karaganahalli Subbaraya Ashwathanarayana (25 March 1925 – 18 January 2010) was a veteran Indian actor who worked in Kannada films.
 He appeared in over 370 films during his five-decade-long career.
 His memorial is in the Kengeri satellite town, Bengaluru.
 Memorial name - "K. S. Ashwath Memorial Children's Park".

 Early life

 Ashwath was born on 25 March 1925 in Mysore city in the Kingdom of Mysore of British India as Karaganahalli Subbaraya Ashwathanarayana.
 He completed his primary education from Dalvoy School, Mysore.
 He then attained the Bachelor of Commerce degree from Maharaja's College, Mysore with seventh rank in the university.
 His formal education came to an end in 1942 as he joined the Indian freedom struggle.
 Two years later, he got a job as a Food Inspector.
-He later became a stenographer in the Deputy Commissioner's office and spent ten years in Government service.
+He later became a stenographer in the Deputy Commissioner's office and spent ten years in government service.